“Are you ready?”, my mom questioned.

 to keep fighting.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RowanFinnWrite a Review